coleifer/peewee/docs/peewee/api.rst

    .. note::

-      On SQLite, MySQL, and MariaDB, the full-document equality is a byte comparison of the canonical JSON text.
+      On SQLite and MariaDB, the full-document equality is a byte comparison of the JSON text.
 Two dictionaries with the same contents but different insertion order may *not* match.
 If you need order-insensitive document equality on those backends, pass ``dumps=functools.partial(json.dumps, sort_keys=True)`` so both sides
       are canonicalized.
-On Postgresql the comparison is structural and key order does not matter.
+On Postgresql and MySQL the comparison is structural and key order does not matter.

    .. method:: length()